Clod/TelegramChatBot/README.md

 ### Commands
 - `/start`, `/help`: Initialize the bot and show the main menu
 - Text messages: Automatically saved and history is displayed
+- Photos: Processed with Gemini 2.0 Lite API for detailed analysis

 ### Menu Navigation
 1. **Main Menu**: Choose between different options or delete data